0nab/Cpp-Images-Design/README.md

 <br>

 ***Core Design***
-- [ ] All bits are stored as a single-dimension array.
+- [ ] All bits are stored as a single-dimension data.
 - [ ] Internally, we keep track of the image structure using three variables: `nl` number of lines, `ns` number of samples, and `nb` number of bands.
-- [ ] Support for 8-bit images, but at the same time,
-all of our variables are future proof for 16-bit and 32-bit images as well.
-We'll paramatize the image bit value -- e.g. `int BIT = 8`.

 <br>